kkqy-go/ndppd/README.md

 -   `router [yes|no]`: (Default: `yes`) Whether to set the "is-router" flag in Neighbor Advertisement replies.
 -   `ttl <milliseconds>`: (Default: `30000`) Not currently implemented.
 -   `timeout <milliseconds>`: (Default: `500`) Not currently implemented.
--   `rewrite_source [yes|no]`: (Default: `no`) When enabled, outgoing Neighbor Solicitations (NS) from a link-local source address will have their source address rewritten to the global address prefix from the matching rule.
+-   `rewrite_source [yes|no]`: (Default: `no`) When enabled, outgoing Neighbor Solicitations (NS) from a link-local source address will have their source address rewritten to the global address prefix from the matching rule.It is useful in some PVE environments.

 ### Rule Types